 Rachel (not her real name) claims that eating a ketogenic diet has helped manage her symptoms of PCOS and reduced her risk of developing insulin resistance which can eventually lead to Type 2 diabetes.

-Eating a keto diet has helped PCOS Sufferer Rachel (not her real name) lose weight, clear up her skin, boost her energy levels and reduced her risk of developing Type 2 diabetes.
+Eating a keto diet has helped PCOS sufferer Rachel (not her real name) lose weight, clear up her skin, boost her energy levels and reduce her risk of developing Type 2 diabetes.

 Polycystic ovary syndrome (PCOS) is the most common hormonal condition for women of childbearing age and can cause weight gain, acne and infertility.